Common Questions About Family Law

 This automatic claim is not present in Children Act proceedings or Financial proceedings so will depend on a case by case basis, but it is often very unlikely that costs will be awarded against the other party.
 There has to be a considerable element of misconduct (generally an abject failure to abide by the Rules/refuse to attend Court hearings) before the Court will even consider making a costs award against one party.

 It is the potential Children Act proceedings and/or Financial proceedings which cost the money.
+Find out more about the costs of a divorce.

 Yes, but it is not that straight forward and requires quite a high bar to obtain what is known as a Legal Services Order.
 Whether or not such an application can/should be made will depend on a number of factors, not least the incomes of the parties, ability to pay and whether or not there are any other options available – such as bank/lender borrowing or family assistance.